 Our new member instructors are high-performing upperclassmen with experiences in investing, banking, and consulting.

 Grace ShiVP of Recruitment & New Member Development

 Grace is a junior majoring in Applied Economics and Management with concentrations in Finance and Accounting.
-She is also the fund manager for CHF’s Impact Fund.
-Her other on-campus involvements include being the Senior Vice President for the Society for Women in Business and a member of Alpha Phi Omega Gamma Chapter.
+She was a part of CHF's Social Impact Fund and served as the Senior VP for the Society for Women in Business.
 This past summer, Grace interned as an Investment Banking Summer Analyst at Barclays, where she will be returning next summer.
 In her free time, Grace enjoys reading Agatha Christie mysteries, watching movies, and eating good food with good people.

 Albert, a senior majoring in Hotel Administration, manages CHF’s Real Estate Fund and New Member Development Fund.
 In addition to CHF, he has also worked as a TA for seven classes (five in the real estate minor), represented Cornell in international real estate case competitions, and served on the executive boards of several other student organizations.
 This past summer, Albert interned as a Real Estate Investment Summer Analyst at sovereign wealth fund GIC.
 After graduation, Albert will be joining global diversified alternative asset manager Och-Ziff Capital Management as a Real Estate Private Equity Analyst.